dgarnitz/vectorflow/README.md

 ```

 The id can be used for deduplication and idempotency.
 Please note for Weaviate, the id is called `vectorflow_id`.
 We plan to support dynamically detect and/or configurable schemas down the road.

+### S3 Endpoint
+VectorFlow is integrated with AWS s3.
+You can pass a pre-signed s3 URL in the body of the HTTP instead of a file.
+Use the form field `PreSignedURL` and hit the endpoint `/s3`.
+This endpoint has the same configuration and restrictions as the `/embed` endpoint.

 # Contributing